Lead Quality Engineer

 Examples: Using a fishbone diagram to identify potential causes of defects in a manufacturing process, then using control charts to monitor the process over time

-Q5.
-3. Write a program to find duplicates number from list
+Q. Write a program to find duplicate numbers from a list.

 Program to find duplicates in a list